-Are you looking to acquire a United States trademark registration?
+Are you looking to acquire a US trademark registration?
 Possibly for a name or logo that will help consumers easily identify and distinguish your products and services from those offered by your competitors?
 Or maybe you want to apply to register a catchy slogan that could help boost your prominence in a competitive marketplace?
 If owning a trademark registration issued by the United States Patent and Trademark Office (USPTO) is your goal, you’ve likely researched your options for obtaining one.
 And chances are good you’ve come across LegalZoom and wondered whether it provides a worthwhile trademark service.

 Well, fortunately for you, there are many people who’ve already used LegalZoom to file a trademark application.
 So, you can easily search online for LegalZoom trademark reviews and read about their experiences.
 These LegalZoom trademark reviews allow you to gain insight into how your own LegalZoom experience may turn out before you risk a single dime.